- Car Shipping United Kingdom

 Felixstowe Port: This port handles 48% of the country's container shipment operations.
 It can deal with 3.8 million TEUs of container traffic which makes it more than capable of handling car shipments in bulk.
 Also, since the port connects the UK with the major commercial centers of mainland Europe, it would not be wrong to call it the jugular container UK shipping.
 Plus, it has three train rails which connect it with 47 freight trains.

-London Port: Connected with the financial core of the UK, this car shipping port handles massive trade operations, around 51.2 million tons in a year!
-And if things go on steady as predicted, this number is expected to swell to 80 million tons.
+London Port: Connected with the UK's financial core, this port handles massive trade operations—around 51.2 million tons in a year!
+If things go on steady as predicted, this number is expected to swell to 80 million tons.
 Plus, since the port handles all sorts of cargo, even hazardous ones, car shipments are not that big of a stretch.

 Immingham Port: This port is a vital cargo shipping center with an impressive tonnage capacity of about 55 million tons.
-Aside from handling 10 million tons of coal and twice as much oil, the port also deals with car shipments, especially roll-on, roll-off car shipping.
+Aside from handling 10 million tons of coal and twice as much oil, the port also deals with car shipments, especially roll-on, roll-off auto carriage.

 Liverpool Port: This port is perfectly equipped for dealing with automobile shipments, primarily via roll-on, roll-off shipping.
-With a massive car shipping terminal, the port welcomes several large container vessels and other ships every day.
+With a massive transmitting terminal, the port welcomes several large container vessels and other ships every day.

 There is no exact figure when it comes to car shipments because of all the variables involved and whether you can secure concessions or not.
 Ideally, you should consider a budget of between $2,300 to $4,800 when shipping a vehicle overseas.